thepurplebubble/bylaws/README.md

 5. Memberships may be renewed by notifying the Project that the member wishes to renew their membership not more than two (2) weeks before the expiration of their membership, or at any time after the membership has lapsed.
 6. Any membership may be terminated permanently or reinstated by the Steering Committee at any time, unless two-thirds (2/3) of the Membership vote to reinstate or terminate the membership.
 7. The organization shall provide members with written or electronic notice of upcoming membership expirations at least fourteen (14) days prior to the expiration date.
+8. For the purposes of calculating some vote thresholds in the rest of the document, we define "Active Members" as members who have attended at least 50% of the last four meetings (or however many meetings have been had, whichever is lower).

 ## ARTICLE IV: STEERING COMMITTEE & DUTIES